Vickery Meadow, Dallas: History

 The area was developed as multifamily residences that provided housing for an influx of people to the Dallas area that began in the 1970s.
-When it was fully built out, Vickery Meadow had 15,500 apartments and 2,300 condos in an area of 2.86 square miles.
+When it was fully built out, Vickery had 15,500 apartments and 2,300 condos in an area of 2.86 square miles.

 Many of these residents were described by Michael E. Young of The Dallas Morning News as "young, hip, and reasonably well off."
-They reportedly planned to stay in Vickery Meadow for a short time before buying houses in the Dallas suburbs.
+They reportedly planned to stay in Vickery for a short time before buying houses in the Dallas suburbs.

 In 1988, the U.S. federal government passed the Fair Housing Act, which, under most circumstances, prohibits any policy that excludes families with children from living in an apartment complex.
 The passage of the act— which forced the complexes to admit children— and a rental market recession, caused a decrease in rent prices and a shift in the area's demographics throughout the 1990s.
 Immigrants and refugees from Mexico, Central America, Bosnia, Burma, Bhutan, and parts of Africa moved into the apartment complexes.
 The infrastructure that existed was largely not designed for families.
-The Vickery Midtown Improvement District, a coalition of fifty area organizations, opened in 1993 to improve the quality of life of area residents and stabilize the area real property and real property investments.
-In 2004, Casie Pierce, the executive director of the Vickery Meadow Public Improvement District, argued in an editorial in The Dallas Morning News that Vickery Meadow ought to be redeveloped into modern urban renewal.
+The Midtown Improvement District, a coalition of the property owners, opened in 1993 to improve the quality of life of area residents and stabilize the area real property and real property investments.
+In 2004, Casie Pierce, the executive director of the Vickery Meadow Public Improvement District, argued in an editorial in The Dallas Morning News that Vickery ought to be redeveloped into modern urban renewal.

-In October 2014 Thomas Eric Duncan, a Liberian who lived in the vicinity of Vickery Meadow, contracted ebola as part of an epidemic.
-Vickery Meadow residents stated that people were discriminating against them because of the incident.
+In October 2014 Thomas Eric Duncan, a Liberian who lived in the vicinity of Vickery, contracted ebola as part of an epidemic.
+Vickery residents stated that people were discriminating against them because of the incident.